SPdowns/map-notes/README.md

-## RESEARCH FOR IMAGE UPLOAD from 3:15-4:40pm, 7/24, will implement later in day

 # **Map Notes**

 #### Author: **Daniel Merys**
-#### July 17, 2020
+#### July 30, 2020

 ### Description

-_This React application allows a user to create clickable buttons on an image that contain user-fillable text fields. _
+_This in-development React application allows a user to create clickable buttons on an image that contain user-fillable text fields.
+These annotations are stored in a database and are accessible at a later time when accessing the application. _

 ### Instructions for use: